International Pelvic Venous Work Group Formed in SIR/ACP Collaboration

 The IPVWG has developed concrete goals and timelines.
 As many of the proposed projects depend on accurate disease definition and classification, developing a discriminative classification scheme for pelvic venous disorders is the first priority.
 With this in mind, an international consensus meeting is planned for mid-July in Chicago, Illinois, organized by Dr. Meissner and funded by the ACP Foundation.
 The IPVWG has invited representatives from the ACP, SIR, American Venous Forum, the International Union of Phlebology, the European Venous Forum, the American College of Obstetrics and Gynecology, the Cardiovascular and Interventional Radiology Society of Europe, the International Pelvic Pain Society, and the Korean Society of Interventional Radiology, as well as organizations from Latin America and Asia to participate in development of the classification tool.

-Concurrently, we have begun development of disease-specific, patient-reported outcome tools for pelvic venous disorders.
+Concurrently, we have begun development of disease-specific patient-reported outcome tools for pelvic venous disorders.
 Members of the IPVWG have been awarded a funding source grant from the SIRF to support this development.
-Karin Coyne, PhD, MPH, who was responsible for development of the Uterine Fibroid Symptom and Quality of Life questionnaire—a validated tool widely used to evaluate treatments of uterine fibroids—will be a coinvestigator on the grant.
+Dr. Karin Coyne, PhD, MPH, who was responsible for the development of the Uterine Fibroid Symptom and Quality of Life (UFS-QOL) questionnaire—a validated tool widely used to evaluate treatments of uterine fibroids—will be a coinvestigator on the grant.

 Ultimately, we hope that rigorous development of these tools will lead to widespread adoption by clinicians and researchers.
 Such standardized and validated tools will allow us to gather the high-quality evidence needed to create guidelines for the diagnosis and treatment of patients with pelvic venous disorders.

 Associate Professor of Clinical Radiology

 New York, New York

 Board Member, American College of Phlebology